What is a customer data platform?

-A Customer Data Platform (CDP) ingests all enterprise data sources and types (e.g., first-, second- or third-party data, structured, semistructured, unstructured, social media, websites, transactional databases, customer relationship management systems) to provide a single, 360-degree view of the customer and continuously and automatically update as new data becomes available.
+A customer data platform (CDP) ingests all enterprise data sources and types (i.e., first- or third-party data, structured, semistructured, unstructured, social media, websites, transactional databases, customer relationship management systems) to provide a single, 360-degree view of the customer and continuously and automatically update as new data becomes available.

-DMPs work primarily with 2nd and 3rd party data comprised of anonymous non-PII such as cookies, devices, IP addresses.
+DMPs work primarily with second- and third-party data comprised of anonymous non-personally identifiable information (PII) such as cookies, devices, IP addresses.
 Anonymity is essential to the DMP's role as a way to exchange information about audiences and therefore are heavily reliant on probabilistic identifiers and unable to perform advanced identity matching.

-The reality is, anonymous third and second-party data becomes less valuable to marketers with each passing day; partially due to consumer backlash and regulation and partially due to the prevalence of ad blockers and cookie rejecters.
+The reality is, anonymous third-party (and second-party) data becomes less valuable to marketers with each passing day, partially due to consumer backlash and regulation and partially due to the prevalence of ad-blockers and cookie rejecters.
 The industry shift towards requiring opt-ins rather than opt-outs is a perfect example of the diminishing scale and value of this kind of data.
 Unlike DMPs, CDPs can collect PII securely and match them to a single customer profile.
 The unification of each customer’s profile across all channels and sessions provides a more cohesive picture and allows marketers to build a coherent omnichannel experience.

-To learn more about how a CDP compares to other marketing technology platforms, watch our on-demand webinar, Acronym Overload
+To learn more about how a customer data platforms compare to other marketing technology platforms, watch our on-demand webinar, Acronym Overload.

 This blog was written and contributed by Ilona Lemeshov, former Director of Managed Services at QuickPivot.